 What’s done so well throughout the play is the way it’s been cleverly written to give each character their chance to shine.
 Former Eastenders actress, Cheryl Fergison takes on the role of Jan, and whilst at first, her character seems quite reserved, by act two she’s swapped her picnic for Champagne and delivers what is easily the funniest scene in the entire show.
 For me, Fergison absolutely stole the show.

-There’s no dobut that Emmerdale‘s Deena Payne is as much of a talent on stage as she is on screen.
-She gives an execeptionally powerful performance as Pearl, a wife, mother and grandmother who’s secret is spilled to the group during Jan’s drunken antics.
+There’s no doubt that Emmerdale‘s Deena Payne is as much of a talent on stage as she is on screen.
+She gives an exceptionally powerful performance as Pearl, a wife, mother and grandmother who’s secret is spilt to the group during Jan’s drunken antics.

 Glamourous Shelley, played by Hollyoaks star Emma Ridgby, appears to have her life planned out; she dreams of making it as an actress and mixing with the stars, but life outside the races couldn’t be any more polar opposite for her.

-Ridgby’s attempt at the Black Country accent certainly isn’t the strongest and at some points, I found her dialog very difficult to understand, but it all adds good humor to the production and her witty one-liners add a subtle extra hint of humor to her character.
+Ridgby’s attempt at the Black Country accent certainly isn’t the strongest and at some points, I found her dialogue very difficult to understand, but it all adds good humour to the production and her witty one-liners add a subtle extra hint of humour to her character.